Last updated April 6, 2021.

 |Lower to higher||

 Imagine a volume knob.
-As you turn the knob up on the number of people, the sharing of items, and the closeness of people, the risk goes up.
+As you turn the knob up on the number of people and how close they are to each other, the risk goes up.
 Also, keep in mind that the more alcohol or cannabis people consume, the less they may be mindful of distancing and prevention precautions.

 |Shopping||Lower to medium||

 It’s not the water, it’s the other people.
-It may be hard to maintain distance in common areas; it may be challenging for other swimmers to wear masks even when out of the water.
+It may be hard to maintain distance in common areas; it may be challenging for other swimmers to wear masks out of the water.

 |Airline travel||Medium to higher||